-- As cloud computing matures, how will public and private clouds shape the server market in the future?
-How will service provider consumption of servers impact the market?
+- How will public and private clouds, service providers, and hyperscalers shape the server market in the future?

-- How will emerging server technologies, including disaggregated and composable servers, impact the industry?
+- How will emerging silicon technologies impact the industry?

-- How will advances in the multicore processors push the x86 server upmarket to address high-end workloads?
+- How will advances in multicore processors push the x86 server upmarket to address high-end workloads?